Chinmay-47/practice-cpp/notes/param_constructors.md

 ```

 - Constructors can have arguments
+- Constructors can also have default argument values
 - We cannot refer to their addresses
 - We can invoke parameterized constructors using the instance object variable or using the class name